The Professional Negligence Law Review: Brazil

 Outlook and future developments

-In this new scenario, professional liability insurance, also known as errors and omissions (E&O) insurance, will be an important instrument for the management and mitigation of professional risk.
-E&O insurance is commonly retained by health professionals, such as doctors, nurses and dentists, as well as hospitals and clinics.
+In this context, professional liability insurance, also known as errors and omissions (E&O) insurance, may assume greater significance as an important instrument in the management and mitigation of professional risk.
+E&O insurance is commonly retained by professionals such as lawyers and accountants, and by health professionals such as doctors, nurses and dentists, as well as by hospitals and clinics.
 The purpose of the insurance is to provide financial protection to the insured from failures committed in the exercise of the profession.
-Its scope is to guarantee the insured the reimbursement of compensation paid to a third party because of the occurrence of failure or a professional error, in addition to the defence costs incurred with claims filed by third parties.
-Thus, by means of such insurance, the insured's assets will be protected in the event that the insured is found liable to compensate the client for a professional failure.
+Its scope is to guarantee the insured the reimbursement of compensation paid to a third party because of the occurrence of failure or a professional error, in addition to the defence costs incurred through claims filed by third parties.
+Thus, by means of this insurance, the insured's assets will be protected in the event that the insured is found liable to compensate the client for a professional failure.

 1 Marcia Cicarelli is a senior partner and Camila Affonso Prado and Laura Pelegrini are senior associates at Demarest Advogados.